Home AI Lab ·Part 1

 The hardware

-The 3060 Ti handles quantized inference on 7B–13B models well, and supports QLoRA fine-tuning on 7B models with tools like Unsloth.
+The 3060 Ti handles quantized inference on 7B models comfortably and 13B models at aggressive quantization, and supports QLoRA fine-tuning on 7B models with tools like Unsloth.
 Not unlimited, but a capable research workstation for the models that matter most right now.

 The architecture goal: